 - 4small red potatos, chopped

-- In a small pot, bring 2 cups of water to a boil.
-Add the clams and let cook for at least 30 minutes, or until the clams are soft enough to eat.
+- In a small pot, bring water to a boil.
+Add clams and let cook for at least 30 minutes, or until clams are soft enough to eat.

-- Meanwhile, in a large pot, heat the butter and saute the chopped celery and onion.
-When the veggies begin to soften, add tomato paste and mix.
-Cook for another two minutes.
+- Meanwhile, in a large pot, heat butter and sauté celery and onion.
+When veggies begin to soften, add tomato paste and mix.
+Cook for another 2 minutes.

-- Add clam juice and coconut milk to the tomato paste mixture and bring the soup to a boil.
+- Add clam juice and coconut milk and bring soup to a boil.

-- Reduce the heat to a simmer and continue to cook until the potato is soft — about 15 minutes — and the soup has reached desired thickness.
+- Add clams (and their cooking water), potato, thyme, and salt and pepper to taste.
+Reduce heat to a simmer and continue to cook until potato is soft (about 15 minutes) and soup has reached desired thickness.